tanaypratap/first-time-speakers/README.md

 - Nothing, you need to take the lead.
 - When presenting, as a courtesy, I expect you to thank the community which has helped you getting started.

+## how to do you benefit by speaking out?

+### communication
+Communication is key in any job, even as engineers we need to talk to our team members.
+When foreign companies want to hire you they can see your code, read your blog, but how do they know that you are fluent in English?
+Your talks recorded on YT helps with this..

+### jobs
+See you can get all the startup jobs here with jobChallenge.
+But if you want to go to Europe/Canada/Australia/Aisa etc. you have to start speaking in community.
+I don't ask you to waste your time which won't be helpful in the long run I just want you all to start early.
+Right now you can take all pressure.
+So push yourself more.